 Topo Cortado (Chopped top)

-UPDATE: Bisnau has now an offspring from 2019, Future.
+UPDATE: Bisnau has now an offspring with 4 years, Future.

 Like Mrs Hook’s, this matriline has 4 offspring, but instead of elder daughters, Serrote has elder sons.
 Irma has very probably his own offspring, but there is no visual way to know which of the juveniles he fathered.

-UPDATE: Bisnau has now an offspring from 2020, Coral.
+UPDATE: Bisnau has now an offspring with 3 years, Coral.

-Is the 2nd youngest dolphin in the population with only 2 years old.
+Is 6 years old.
 Still unknown, but behaves like a girl!
 Still not scientific, to be official.
 Spends the majority of the time with the mother, spending few time with other juveniles.

 Negro is a +46 year old female seen from 1981 until 2017.
 She was over 47 years old when disappeared.
 She possibly died or left the population.
 The last one is our favourite hypothesis as a coastal individual started being spotted in 2018 that is extremely similar to Negro.
 We will need further expeditions to get sharper photographs.

 Male with 27 years, the oldest male with known birthdate.
 He had a double, Esperança, which had a very similar dorsal fin.
 He was a great jumper, but not so often anymore, because of his age.
 He is a good candidate for close encounters.
 Usually associated with Victoria and his little brother, Tongas.